 CONSISTENCY AT ITS BEST.
 An ever-dependable allrounder, Jorge Arcas’ strengths have always been the same since he was a very young, promising rider.
 A solid amateur, with more than ten victories in his last two years with development team Lizarte, he paid back Eusebio Unzué after relying on him for a two-year, neo-pro contract at the end of 2015, the veteran manager hoping to build a strong rider who continues the legacy of excellent domestiques within the Abarca Sports organisation.
-Despite being only 25, he has already shown great manners and strength to cope with the needs of the team at the most relevant events of the calendar.
+All over this time, he has shown great manners and strength to cope with the needs of the team at the most relevant events of the calendar.

 Having spent his whole amateur stage at the same squad (Lizarte), he’s previously been team-mates with five of his colleagues at the current Movistar Team – Marc Soler, Antonio Pedrero and Héctor Carretero -, other than Richard Carapaz or Jaime Castrillo.

 - Leading the Blue train at the 2020 La Vuelta.